• Skip to primary navigation

 How to Make Fabric Owls - Free Pattern Template

-Use leftover fabric scraps from your sewing projects, and a free printable pattern to make this adorable fabric owl.
+Here's a great tutorial that will show you how to use leftover fabric scraps and felt from your sewing projects, and a free printable pattern to make these adorable fabric owls.

 Prep Time30 minutes mins